JoanCoCo/MezzoReader/README.md

  ## Installation
  ### macOS
  MezzoReader uses the OpenAL framework that it is already installed by default on the official macOS distribution.
 However, it is necessary to install the OpenCV 4.2.0 library **on the project folder**.
 For this purpose follow the next steps:
  1. Make sure that **cmake** command line tool is installed on your machine.
-If it is not, you can install it by downlading the latest Unix source from the official [CMake Organization webpage](https://cmake.org/download/).
+If it is not, you can install it by downloading the latest Unix source from the official [CMake Organization webpage](https://cmake.org/download/).
 Once downloaded, you can install it by executing on the downloaded folder `$ ./configure`, followed by `$ make` and `$ sudo make install`.
  2. Make sure that **Xcode** is installed on your machine.
 If it is not you can install the latest version from the [App Store](https://www.google.com/url?sa=t&rct=j&q=&esrc=s&source=web&cd=&cad=rja&uact=8&ved=2ahUKEwj4ju7fnYrwAhXRbsAKHWJhAW4QFjAAegQIAxAD&url=https%3A%2F%2Fapps.apple.com%2Fes%2Fapp%2Fxcode%2Fid497799835%3Fmt%3D12&usg=AOvVaw2hyaQ-p-FBilgfTLM1S46t).
  3. Install Xcode's command line tools by executing on the shell the command `$ xcode-select --install`.
  4. Finally, install the dependencies of the project.
-For that, execute on the project folder the command `$ make dependencies`. **IMPORTANT:** it is required for this command to work properly that the path where you saved the project folder **doesn't contain wite spaces**.
+For that, execute on the project folder the command `$ make dependencies`. **IMPORTANT:** it is required for this command to work properly that the path where you saved the project folder **doesn't contain white spaces**.
 Take in account that this command will proceed to download the OpenCV 4.2.0 library and install it on the project folder, so it can take a while.
 If something fails during the installation, remove the **tmp** and **dependencies** folders inside the project folder before trying to execute the command again.

  ### Linux
  MezzoReader uses the OpenAL SDK that can be installed on the system through the official distribution Linux.
 It is also necessary to install the OpenCV 4.2.0 library **on the project folder**.
 For this purpose you can execute the command `$ make dependencies` on the project folder.
 This command will verify that the OpenAL SDK is installed, and will install it if it is not (requieres superuser privileges).
-It also will proceed to download the OpenCV 4.2.0 library and install it on the project folder, so it can take a while. **IMPORTANT:** it is required for this command to work properly that the path where you saved the project folder **doesn't contain wite spaces**.
+It also will proceed to download the OpenCV 4.2.0 library and install it on the project folder, so it can take a while. **IMPORTANT:** it is required for this command to work properly that the path where you saved the project folder **doesn't contain white spaces**.
 Also it is necessary to have the **cmake** command line tool installed.
 You can follow the steps described in the point one of the macOS installation section to install it if you need it.
 If something fails during the installation of the dependencies, remove the **tmp** and **dependencies** folders inside the project folder before trying to execute the command again.

  ## Compilation
  Once the dependencies have been correctly installed, MezzoReader can be compiled by executing on the project folder the command `$ make`.